MurdockDM/the-ternary-traveler/README.md

 ## Technical Requirements

-1. The application should be built using Webpack to assist your development process.
+1. The application should be built in a modular way in accordance with the principle of _Separation of Concerns_.
 1. For persistent data storage, use [json-server](https://github.com/typicode/json-server).